-Note: The Account Owner or a Clinician with Administrator Access will need to first enable Online Booking within the Client Portal settings to use the Availability Calendar for Online Booking.
-You can review this guide for more information: How to set up Online Booking.
+Note: The Account Owner or a Clinician with Administrator Access will need to first enable online appointment requests within the Client Portal settings to use the Availability Calendar.
+You can review this guide for more information: Enabling online appointment requests.

 While Billers, Schedulers, and Supervisors have access to upload documents to client charts, they will only have access to the documents that they themselves upload.
 Comprehensive access to uploaded documents requires a Clinician role.